Last updated: 8 November 2022

 Carry Your Own Essentials

-By essentials, I’m referring to money, passport, documentation, camping equipment (your own) – anything you would need if you were to leave the group and complete the ride solo.
+By essentials, I’m referring to money, passport, documentation, and camping equipment.
+Or anything you would need should you leave the group and complete the ride solo.

 It’s all too easy when morale is high to spread the load of everybody’s stuff across the bikes to make it easier all-round.
-And whilst this is lovely in principal, limit your goodwill sharing to the things that you can carry on without if need be.
+And whilst this is lovely in principle, limit your goodwill-sharing to things you can carry on without if need be.

 It could be that you’re a mechanic and have been asked to lend your expertise whenever someone has a breakdown.

 Or maybe you’re a techy-sort person who’s really good at route planning and ensuring everybody’s GPS units are synced and updated.

 Whatever your role is, use your individual skills and experience to strengthen the group as a whole.